EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Levels of Testing.md

         - preconditions
         - actors (software/people involved)
     - once the scenarios are determined and test data is organized for the Use Case then Test Cases can be created

-## TODO: add Usability Testing and Retesting to testing types